adopt a retired maine coon

 Health Issues:

 A breeding cat can be retired at any age if a health problem is discovered.
 Sometimes the health problem is identified in the offspring of the cat before it is ever realized in the adult.
-A responsible breeder will retire a cat immediately if a health issue is discovered that threatens the quality of life of the kittens.
+A responsible breeder will retire a cat immediately.
+This action is taken if a health issue is discovered.
+The issue must threaten the quality of life of the kittens.

 Undesireable Temperament: